 Impact Assessment and European Added Value

 These services contribute to identifying the need for action at European level and provide scrutiny and oversight of EU legislation in practice.
 This Directorate is supported by research and analytical capacities in all areas of policy, drawing if necessary on outside expertise.
-It covers the following activities: Ex-Ante Impact Assessment, European Added Value, Ex-Post Impact Assessment, Policy Performance Appraisal, European Council Oversight, Global Trends and Scientific Foresight (STOA) unit.
+It covers the following activities: Ex-Ante Impact Assessment, European Added Value, Ex-Post Impact Assessment, Policy Performance Appraisal, European Council Oversight and Scientific Foresight (STOA) unit.

 On an occasional basis, EPRS welcomes guest blogs from other services within the European Parliament community.
 Contributors include: